chef/chef-vault/THEORY.md

 Rotating keys chooses a new shared secret for the bag and encrypts it for all of the administrators and clients who currently have access.
-Unlike the `update` subcommand, the search query is not re-run to pick up new clients.
+Unlike the `knife vault update` command, the search query is not re-run to pick up new clients.

 The actor in this case is Alice, who wants to rotate the keys (perhaps to conform to an internal security policy).
 When